chocolatey/docs/input/en-us/central-management/usage/api/examples.md

     # Fill in the requirements for the repeating scheduled task; here, it will trigger once a day @ 6 PM
     Trigger     = New-ScheduledTaskTrigger -Daily -At 6pm
-    TaskName    = 'Repeat - Choco Update Deployment' Description = "Create and start a CCM deployment which will trigger all computers in the group '$groupName' to update their Chocolatey-managed applications."
+    TaskName    = 'Repeat - Choco Update Deployment' Description = "Create and start a Chocolatey Central Management Deployment Plan which will trigger all computers in the group '$groupName' to update their Chocolatey-managed applications."
 }

 Register-ScheduledTask @taskParams